jrnold/r4ds-exercise-solutions/docs/EDA.md

 ## Covariation

 ### A categorical and continuous variable

-For a history of the box plot see Wickham [40 years of the box plot](http://vita.had.co.nz/papers/boxplots.pdf)

-> Krywinski, Martin, and Naomi Altman.
-2014.
-"Points of Significance: Visualizing samples with box plots." *Nature Methods* [URL](http://www.nature.com/nmeth/journal/v11/n2/full/nmeth.2813.html)

-Where does the 1.5 x IQR come from?
-It's somewhat arbitrary.
-But in a normal distribution, the IQR is approximately 2, and 1.5 x IQR is approx 4, so the outliers are approximately within 4 standard deviations of the median (mean).

-#### Exercises

 1. Use what you've learned to improve the visualization of the departure times of canceled vs. non-canceled flights.